 Glass French Presses are the most abundant ones as they are affordable and readily available.

-Whenever I think of a French Press, the first thing that comes to my mind is a glass jar with a plunger assembly, and it might be the case with you.
+Whenever I think of a French Press, the first thing that comes to my mind is a glass jar with a plunger assembly, and this might be the case with you.

 The glass French Presses have the following benefits over the others: